YimingChen-stanford/Twitter-API/README.md

 ## For throttling

--Use restify build-in method restify.throttle() to limit using of resource by IP
+- Use restify build-in method restify.throttle() to limit using of resource by IP

 ## For security